magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/ImageTrackingSubsystem/UnityEngine.XR.MagicLeap.ImageTrackingSubsystem.md

 ---
 title: ImageTrackingSubsystem
-summary: subsystem for image tracking todo implement when image tracking is available from the platform.
+summary: subsystem for image tracking todo implement when image tracking is available from the platform

 ---